 GameDay Preview: Cavs at Nuggets

-The Wine and Gold conclude their five-game road trip tonight as they visit the Denver Nuggets at the Pepsi Center.
+The Cavaliers (9-28) are on the road for the next five games, beginning with the Denver Nuggets (21-16) tonight at the Pepsi Center.
 Tipoff is at 9:00 p.m.
 ET.

 Probable Starters/Injury Report* presented by Cleveland Clinic